CSRD

 Phase 4: From sustainability matters to disclosure requirements

-Step 2: Retrieve and manage data
+Step 2: Retrieve and manage corporate data

 To comply with CSRD, companies must collect data on identified disclosure requirements and include this information in their sustainability reports.